 Our members create original fiber art such as sculptures, wall hangings, accessories, wearables, jewelry and many other innovative works.
 Examples of skills and techniques our artists use are knitting, weaving, paper making, quilting, basketry, jewelry, hand-painting and dyeing.
 Our members are very active in the art community.
 They teach, publish, exhibit in local and national shows; many have won awards.

 Every year we install eleven juried shows, each of four to six weeks duration.
 Click here for our complete show schedule.

-Our current show is “Fire”, through September 7.
+Our current show is “Steampunk”, through November 16.
+We are also participating in the Torpedo Factory’s “Text/Subtext” show.
 Here’s just a sampling of our work!